 WORKING LIVESTOCK GUARD DOGS FOR AGRICULTURAL PURPOSES

 There is a right way and a wrong way to raise working livestock guard dog puppies.
 At Shefaro, it is done the right way as you can see on this page.
 While our working livestock guard dogs are spayed, we occasionally receive litters from other ranchers.
 We believe in placing them in appropriate WORKING LIVESTOCK GUARD DOG HOMES.
-Knowledge is power, so learn from the differences you see between Shefaro and others regardless of your chosen breed(s).
 Working livestock guard dogs are for agricultural purposes.
-They were bred to guard and protect herd and family.
+They were bred to guard and protect herd, flock and family on famrs and ranches.
 They are not house pets.
-There are too many that end up in rescue or discarded by the side fo the road because the cute, fluffy puppy you bought as a house pet, turns into a big, hairy, shedding, drooling, barking dog (which is his job and what he was bred to do).
+There are too many that end up in rescue or discarded by the side of the road because the cute, fluffy puppy you bought as a house pet, turns into a big, hairy, shedding, drooling, barking dog (which is his job and what he was bred to do).
 Below are just three of the working livestock guard dog breeds you should read about.
 The Anatolian x Great Pyrenees also makes an excellent working dog seeming to get the best characteristics of both breeds.
+YOU MUST HAVE PROPER AND GOOD FENCING TO KEEP THE DOGS IN AND PREDATORS OUT.

 Great Pyrenees - History as a watchdog and herder dating back centuries, the Great Pyrenees is a particularly loving pet, especially with children, and is instinctually protective and loyal.
 A large dog (males can weigh between 90-125 pounds), the Pyrenees has a relatively small appetite, surprising not only for it's large size but for that the breed loves activity.
 The Pyr, as it is nicknamed, is obedient and loyal, as well as affectionate and gentle.
 This intelligent dog makes a very welcome family pet.